Royce Clayton: Later career (2004–2007)

-On November 29, 2006, Clayton signed a one year contract worth $1.5 million with the Toronto Blue Jays.
+On November 29, 2006, Clayton signed a one-year contract worth $1.5 million with the Toronto Blue Jays.
 However, the Blue Jays did not commit to having Clayton as their starting shortstop, saying that he would split playing time with Aaron Hill and John McDonald in the middle infield.
-By June, Clayton lost playing time as the Blue Jays played Hill as their second baseman and McDonald as their shortstop.
+By June, Clayton lost playing time as the Blue Jays played Hill at second base and McDonald at shortstop.
 The Blue Jays released Clayton on August 8, 2007, after he batted .254 with one home run and 12 RBIs in 69 games.

-He signed a minor league with the Boston Red Sox on August 23, and they assigned him to the Pawtucket Red Sox of the Class AAA International League.
+Clayton signed a minor league with the Boston Red Sox on August 23, and they assigned him to the Pawtucket Red Sox of the Class AAA International League.
 He had a .143 batting average and three RBIs in seven games.
 They promoted him to the major leagues to provide infield depth behind starters Dustin Pedroia and Julio Lugo and backup Alex Cora on September 1, when rosters expanded.
 Clayton wanted the chance to play for a team in contention for a playoff spot.
 The Red Sox were the 11th team that Clayton played for, tying the record for position players set by Todd Zeile.
 In eight games for the Red Sox, Clayton batted 0-for-6.
-The Red Sox won the 2007 World Series, and though Clayton did not appear in the postseason, he received a World Series ring at Fenway Park in April 2008.
+The Red Sox won the 2007 World Series.
+Clayton did not appear in the postseason, he received a World Series ring at Fenway Park in April 2008.

-Clayton did not receive any contract offers during the 2007–08 offseason, and retired in March 2008.
+After not receiving any contract offers, Clayton retired in March 2008.
 He finished his career with a .258 average, 110 home runs, 1,904 hits, and 231 stolen bases.
-Clayton was a candidate for induction into the Baseball Hall of Fame during the 2013 balloting, but did not receive any votes.
+Clayton was a candidate for induction into the Baseball Hall of Fame during the 2013 balloting but did not receive any votes.